 Business-lines renewals should be taken very seriously.
 Renewal time is an opportunity to verify whether the client’s current insurance coverage continues to meet the business’s needs.
 It is also a perfect time for the client to take stock of her business and think about the future: A change in sales?
 New business on the horizon?
 Replacing or purchasing new equipment?

 As an entrepreneur, you should not hesitate to call your damage insurance agent or broker, who will look at the specifics of your business and help you to ask yourself the right questions.
-These certified professionals—who are supervised by the Chambre de l’assurance de dommages (ChAD)—must comply with a number of obligations, including the obligation to inform and advise you regarding the products that will best suit your needs, the obligation to avoid conflicts of interest, and the obligation to put your needs first.
+These certified professionals—who are supervised by the Chambre de l’assurance de dommages (ChAD)—must comply with a number of obligations, including the obligation to inform and advise you regarding the products that will best suit your needs.

 What Should Be Taken into Consideration?